hsf-training/hsf-training-databases-basics/_episodes/04-mysql-and-python.md

 ## Session for each connection
 sessionmaker is a factory function that creates a session factory in SQLAlchemy.
 Sessions are used to interact with a database in SQLAlchemy, providing a way to persist, retrieve, and manipulate data. sessionmaker generates a configurable factory for creating sessions, allowing you to customize settings such as autocommit behavior, autoflush, and more.
 Sessions obtained from the session factory represent a single "unit of work" with the database, encapsulating a series of operations that should be treated atomically.
-Lets open a session that will be used to do DB operation from python to sql using engine that we created.
+Let's open a session that will be used to do DB operation from python to sql using the Engine that we created.

 ```python
 Session = sessionmaker(bind=engine)